Treaty of Uxbridge

+Charles I was under the impression that the military situation was turning in his favour, due to a series of Royalist (Cavalier) victories and due to an ongoing military campaign under James Graham, 1st Marquess of Montrose in Scotland.
+Montrose's victory at the Battle of Inverlochy (1645) took place during the conference.
+Charles I's incentive to compromise was thereby reduced.
+Meanwhile, the Parliamentarians were also losing interest in the peace negotiations due to their growing confidence in the New Model Army.

 Background

 Parliament drew up 27 articles in November 1644 and presented them to Charles I of England at Oxford.
 Much input into these Propositions of Uxbridge was from Archibald Johnston.
-The conditions were very assertive, with Presbyterianism to be established south of the border, and Parliament to take control of all military matters.
+The conditions were very assertive, with Presbyterianism to be established south of the Anglo-Scottish border, and Parliament to take control of all military matters.

 Charles had decided that the military situation was turning in his favour, after the Second Battle of Lostwithiel, Second Battle of Newbury and consequent relief of Donnington Castle, and the campaign of James Graham, 1st Marquess of Montrose in Scotland.
 Montrose's victory at the Battle of Inverlochy was during the conference.
 His incentive to compromise was thereby reduced, but the same was true of the Parliamentary side, with its growing confidence in the New Model Army.